Am I Eligible For Shared Ownership?

 Yes, you’re eligible for Shared Ownership if you’re self-employed.
 However, lenders will need to see a good track record of earnings in the region of 2 to 3 years.
 It will be difficult to find lenders who consider Shared Ownership and self-employment.

-That’s why it’s a good idea to speak to a mortgage broker who specialises in this area, as they can guide you through the process.
+That’s why it’s a good idea to speak to a mortgage broker who specialises in this area.
+They can guide you through the process.

 Can you get a Shared Ownership mortgage with bad credit?

-Yes, you can get a Shared Ownership mortgage with bad credit but it will depend on your circumstances.
-If you have late payments or no credit history, this is unlikely to result in your application being denied.
-However, if you have a bankruptcy or repossession on your credit history, this will most likely result in your application being denied.
+Yes, you can get a Shared Ownership mortgage with bad credit, but it will depend on your circumstances.
+Your application is unlikely to be denied if you have late payments or no credit history.
+However, if you have bankruptcy or repossession on your credit history, your application will be examined more thoroughly.

 The above will depend on your local housing association and its specific criteria.
-But you can contact a broker specialising in this field who will be able to find the best solutions for your specific case.
+However, you can contact a broker who specialises in this field and can find the best solutions for your specific case.

 Is Shared Ownership a good idea?

-Shared Ownership is a good option if you can’t afford to buy a home outright, as it requires a smaller deposit and reduces initial costs by allowing buyers to purchase a portion of the property and pay rent on the remainder.
+Shared Ownership is a good option if you can’t afford to buy a home outright.
+It requires a smaller deposit and reduces initial costs by allowing buyers to purchase a portion of the property and pay rent on the remainder.

 Shared Ownership offers the flexibility to increase ownership over time through staircasing and lower monthly payments initially.
-However, there are limitations such as restricted choice of properties, responsibility for full maintenance despite partial ownership, potential complexities in selling, and possible rent increases linked to inflation.
+However, it also has limitations, such as a restricted choice of properties, responsibility for full maintenance despite partial ownership, potential complexities in selling, and possible rent increases linked to inflation.

-It’s important to consider the pros and cons of shared ownership and whether it aligns with your financial situation and housing needs before you make a decision.
+Before you decide, it’s important to consider the pros and cons of shared ownership and whether it aligns with your financial situation and housing needs.
+You can also use our Shared Ownership calculator to get an estimate of what your monthly payments might be.

 How a mortgage broker can help

-Whatever your circumstances, if you think Shared Ownership is the right decision for you, your best bet is to speak to a broker to understand your borrowing options and how much a mortgage is likely to cost.
+Whatever your circumstances, if you think Shared Ownership is the right decision, your best bet is to speak to a broker to understand your borrowing options and how much a mortgage will likely cost.

-By using our free broker-matching service, you can find a mortgage advisor who is the right fit for you.
-We can quickly assess your needs, circumstances and match that information with a broker who has a strong track record securing Shared Ownership mortgages for people just like you.
+Using our broker-matching service, you can find a mortgage advisor who fits you best.
+We can quickly assess your needs and circumstances and match that information with a broker with a strong track record securing Shared Ownership mortgages for people like you.

 Find out the best rates you can get for a Shared Ownership mortgage today